Release Planning & the Early Warning System

-We will not provide a complete explanation here, but we will give a few key ideas.
+I will not provide a complete explanation here, but will give a few key ideas.

-1. A consensus view of the ‘same’ elephant.
-We want all the team members to see the whole product and to start to see the same whole product.
-We think this is typically the most valuable thing.
+- A consensus view of the ‘same’ elephant.
+I want all the team members to see the whole product and to start to see the same whole product.
+Typically this is very valuable thing.

-3. Establishing a project plan, with a date estimate for the first release and a cost estimate.
+- Establishing a project plan, with a date estimate for the first release and a cost estimate.
 In most organizations, something like this is usually needed.
+(We might take more than one day, though, to improve the estimate and then discuss with the managers.)
 My experience is that, aside from the discussions about risks and impediments, this is usually the least valuable output.
-But it establishes a starting point for improvement.
+But, the work does establish a starting point for improvement.
 So, for several reasons, it is necessary.

-So, the Release Planning sets up the ideas (velocity, story points to be completed, Business Value of the features, etc) that go into the Release Plan.
-And the Release Plan, with its implied ‘ideal velocity’, can become the Early Warning System.
+So, the Release Planning sets up the ideas (Velocity, Story Points to be completed, Business Value of the features, etc.) that go into the Release Plan.
+Thus the Release Plan, with its implied ‘expected Velocity,’ can become the Early Warning System.

-Since, in this case, the Chief Product Owner is leading this effort, this gives him great incentive to get the whole group to do professional Release Planning now.
-So that, for example, refactoring of the Release Plan will take less effort later.
-So, the CPO needs to explain and explain again why the whole group wants a good Release Plan sooner rather than later.
-(Only if they want to do it, will they do it well.)
+In this case, the Chief Product Owner is leading this effort, and it gives him great incentive to get the whole group to do professional Release Planning now.
+So, for example, refactoring of the Release Plan will take less effort later.
+The CPO needs to explain and explain again why the whole group wants a ‘pretty good’ Release Plan sooner rather than later.
+(If they want to do it, will they do it well.)
 Not an easy job.
-Do-able, but not easy.
-Especially for beginning Product Owners.
+Do-able, but not easy, especially for beginning Product Owners.